 42. DOG FRIENDLY COASTAL TRAIL IN HALF MOON BAY

 The famous California coastal trail that passes through San Francisco’s Presidio (see above) also runs through Half Moon Bay, passing by several of its famous beaches (many are dog friendly) and is hands down one of the most relaxing dog friendly hikes in Bay Area.
 This is an easy, scenic trail that runs all the way from the HMB Golf Links in the south to Pillar Point Harbor in the north, revealing beautiful vistas, bluffs and sandy beaches as take in the beauty of California’s coast with your pup on leash.

 The best way to access the trail is to park at the Poplar beach parking lot (you need to pay to park) and head northbound on the trail (or southbound towards the HMB Golf links).
 The northbound route towards Pillar Point is more scenic with many dog friendly beaches along the way.

 As promised, here are all the trailheads, locations and landmarks (near the trailheads) for the all the dog friendly hiking trails in San Francisco Bay Area mentioned in this post.
 Happy wagging tails on trails!

 I hope you enjoyed reading this post and are already planning some epic Bay Area hikes with your dogs in the coming months.
 There are a lot of dog friendly hikes in Bay Area, so please take your pup along with you to enjoy the beauty of California’s outdoors!
-Follow all of Babu’s adventures in California right here!
+Follow all of Babu and Gunda’s adventures in California right here!